Proud parents: ”It is incredibly important that there are good role models”

 It is no wonder that the term ”coming out” is often the focus of discussions about LGBT issues.
 Telling people who you really are when the norm applauds the opposite naturally puts relationships on edge: ”Do you love me for who I am?"

-Whether you as a parent give a resounding “YES” to that question or are wrestling with conflicting feelings, anxieties, and this and that issue, there are mums and dads out there who have already made the same journey.
-We have both met the nonprofit network, Stolta föräldrar till HBTQ-barn (Proud parents of LGBT children), and gathered valuable tips from mums and dads, all of whom have gone through their very own “coming-out process”.
+Whether you as a parent give a resounding ”YES” to that question or are wrestling with conflicting feelings, anxieties, and this and that issue, there are mums and dads out there who have already made the same journey.
+We have both met the nonprofit network, Stolta föräldrar till hbtqi+-barn (Proud parents of LGBTQ+ children, content in Swedish), and gathered valuable tips from mums and dads, all of whom have gone through their very own ”coming-out process”.

 ”Even parents go through a coming-out process”